Launch Rehab

 Physiotherapists, RMTs, and chiropractors all treat motor vehicle injuries.
 They are not interchangeable.
 Here is which clinician fits which presentation, and how to sequence them across your ICBC pre-approved visits.

-The most common reaction to learning that ICBC pre-approves several professions for the first 12 weeks isn't relief — it's confusion.
+The most common reaction to learning that ICBC pre-approves several professions for the first 12 weeks — a framework that remains in effect as of 2026 — isn't relief: it's confusion.
 If physio, RMT, chiro, kinesiology, and acupuncture are all covered, where do you start?
 The answer is clinical, not marketing.
 Each profession has a defined scope set by its college, and the right starting clinician depends on what's driving symptoms and how irritable the tissue is.

 This piece is the scope-by-scope answer.
 If you want the broader ICBC picture — coverage, paperwork, the first visit — start at the ICBC physio guide.